jbussemaker/AssignmentEncoding/README.md

 - For eager Amount First groupers, the (Rel) Flat/Coord Idx groupers are very inefficient for large nr of matrices
   - Inefficient in time, memory usage, and imputation ratio
   - For some problems their imputation is low, but then other encoders with low imputation ratio are also available
-- A time limit must be set for eager encoders to prevent runaway encoding time
+- The following eager encoders can be disregarded for selection:
+  - Direct matrix encoding without gap removal: usually results in same metrics as direct matrix, however might be worse
+  - Element grouping without group normalization: results in same metrics, or worse imputation ratio
+  - The relative versions of flat index and coord index location groupers: are same as their non-relative versions
+- Regarding timings:
+  - Sampling time is important to be low, especially for SBO algorithms that sample orders of magnitude more than EA's when searching for infill points
+  - Both eager and lazy encoders can have relatively long encoding times and therefore a time limit should be set
+  - Lazy encoders tend to be faster (~10x) in encoding due to not needing to generate matrices
+  - However, lazy encoders tend to be slower (1 to 2 orders of magnitude) during sampling/decoding for higher imputation ratios due to slow imputers

 Suggested selection:
-- First try lazy encoders: try to select an encoder with as low imp ratio as possible and high inf index as possible
+- Try to select an encoder with as low imp ratio and high inf index as possible
-- If none are available, also try eager encoders
-- If still no good ones are available, try enumeration-based encoders (these are eager)
+- Matrix generation can be cached to speed up eager encoder selection
+- Lazy encoders with low imputation ratios are preferred over eager encoders due to faster encoding times (even if the matrix is already pre-generated), and for low imp ratios lazy encoders are not much slower for sampling
+- Only use enumeration-based (eager) encoders if all other encoders result in very high imputation ratios
 - Set a time limit on the encoding process (for each encoder)

 #### 5. Selector Algorithm